Schweppes Logo

 Schweppes Logo 1783

 The debut Schweppes logo is notable for its brevity.
-There is nothing extra in it – only brand name in bold type.
-The white letters stand out clearly against the red background, shaped like a rectangle.
-The letters are in upper case and have the same size, except for the “S,” which is much bigger than the rest of the characters.
+There is nothing extra in it – only the brand name in bold type.
+The white letters stand out against the red background, shaped like a rectangle.
+The letters are in uppercase and the same size, except for the “S,” which is much bigger than the other characters.

 1918 – 1948